On the uniqueness of quasi-stationary distributions for population models with spatial structure

-This QSD is the unique QSD with finite mean for the subcritical branching process.
-It is also the unique \emph{minimal} QSD, that is, a QSD with the maximal absorption rate among all QSDs.
-Seneta and Vere-Jones proved in~\cite{SVJ66} that there is a one-parameter family of QSDs for the subcritical branching process with smaller absorption rates and heavier tails for the population size (although presented for the discrete setting, the proof is the same for the continuous case~\cite[Section 5]{Cavender78}).
-Later, Cavender \cite{Cavender78} and Van Doorn \cite{Vandoorn91} characterized the QSDs of general continuous-time birth-and-death processes, proving that the family found in~\cite{SVJ66} are the only QSDs for the subcritical branching process.
-This shows that, in contrast with the case of stationary distributions, QSDs may be not unique.
+This QSD $\nu$ is the unique QSD with finite mean for the subcritical branching process.
+It is also the unique \emph{minimal} QSD, that is, a QSD with the minimal mean absorption time among all QSDs.
+It is known that the subcritical branching process admits a one-parameter family of QSDs, with larger mean absorption times and heavier tails for the population size as the parameter increases~\cite{Cavender78,SVJ66}.
+Subsequent characterizations of QSDs for birth-and-death processes show that this family exhausts all QSDs of the subcritical branching process~\cite{Cavender78,Vandoorn91}.
+In particular, QSDs need not be unique, in contrast with stationary distributions.

-Conditions for existence and uniqueness of QSDs for irreducible Markov processes are not entirely clear.
-Uniqueness of QSD have been proved under certain conditions on the speed at which the process comes down from infinity~\cite{BanMelMat16, BAJ24, CCLMMSM09, ChaVil16, Chavil23}, but those conditions are not necessary for uniqueness.
-For example, although the subcritical contact and branching processes come down from infinity at comparable rates, the contact process admits only one QSD, as shown in~\cite{AGR20}.
+For irreducible Markov processes on finite state spaces, the QSD is unique \cite{DarrochSeneta1967}.
+For countable state spaces, the situation is more delicate.
+For irreducible processes that do not come down from infinity in finite time, existence of the QSD is equivalent to the existence of an exponential moment of the absorption time~\cite{FKMP95}.
+Uniqueness also holds if there exists a finite set to which the process is quickly attracted~\cite{MartinezSanMartinVillemonais2014}.